 Why has this happened?
 To some extent, any publicity-based industry involves attention-seeking clownery.
 Politics, especially in a democracy, is unavoidably a part of this ilk.
 Writing in the 1940s, H. L. Mencken quipped:

 “Democracy is the art and science of running the circus from the monkey cage.”

 Something does seem to have changed, however.
 It is a departure to have someone with a toddler’s capacity for impulse control, decorum, abstract thought, and subtlety in the White House.
 A level of obnoxiousness that was once a sign of pronounced abnormality is now entrenching itself in the corridors of power.

 There are a few distinct factors.
-One cause, or at least amplifier, is social media.
+One cause, or at least an amplifier, is social media.
 Particularly Twitter.
 The need to condense communication into 280 characters inevitably pushes it into the realms of snappiness and simplicity.
-The need to stand out from millions of accounts and maximise your re-tweets rewards controversy and racing to the lowest common denominator.
-The need to maintain your followers means your messaging needs to emphasise consistency and intensity over accuracy and moderation.
+The need to stand out from millions of accounts and maximize your re-tweets rewards controversy and racing to the lowest common denominator.
+The need to maintain your followers means your messaging needs to emphasize consistency and intensity over accuracy and moderation.

 The phenomenon of social media filter bubbles (where algorithms use your searches, friends, and likes to determine that you want to see more of the same) is well understood and documented.
 This intellectual isolation may be dangerous in itself.
 Combined with the need to be snappy and on-brand, it fuels the obnoxiousness industry.

 The online influencer’s function is to be a sort of warrior-jester who plays to the gallery, confirms their biases, and whips them up into a masturbatory frenzy.
 Interactions with representatives of enemy tribes are not about good faith engagement.
 The purpose is to score cheap points so you can screenshot or quote, tweet it, and parade your “dunking on” an enemy to your whooping fan base.

 The Power of the Audience